zealbell/TetrisView/README.md

    [horz-tetris:2,2,-2,2]1#2~[vert-tetris:2,2,2,2]2#1~[horz-tetris:-2,2,2,2]1#1~[vert-tetris:-2,2,2,2]3#0
 ```

-Ok so enough with DJ-Khaleing __*Another One*__, basically you get the idea.
+Ok so enough with DJ-Khaleding __*Another One*__, basically you get the idea.
 You are in charge of what tetrisables
 you would like to create.

  **2. Complex Arrangements and Shapes**